advanced-security/mrva-code-search/README.md

     - on MacOS: `"terminal.integrated.shellArgs.osx": ["-l"]`
     - on Linux: `"terminal.integrated.shellArgs.linux": ["-l"]`
     If you don't do this, `PATH` won't be set correctly and the script won't be found

+    You can instead hardcode the full path of the script into the `tasks.json` file
 4. Add the path of the `mrva-code-search` script to your `PATH`
 5. Run the `Make MRVA repo list from a GitHub code search` task from the VSCode build tasks menu
 6. Enter the name, query, and language of the search at the prompts
-7. The script will edit the `databases.json` in your workspace to add/append to the MRVA repo list for any matching results, and automatically select it
+7. The script will edit the `databases.json` in your workspace to add/append to the named MRVA repo list using any matching results, and automatically select it as that active list
 8. Use MRVA with the new list!

 ## Known issues